treefrogframework/treefrog-framework/docs/user-guide/en/model/index.md

 void setProperties(const QVariantMap &properties);
 ```

 The save() method internally calls the create() method if the ORM object doesn't already exist, or the update() method if it does exist.
-So, if you don’t want to distinguish between the create() and update() method, then you can simply use the save() method to call the model.
+So, if you don't want to distinguish between the create() and update() method, then you can simply use the save() method to call the model.

 The code which is generated here is only the tip of the iceberg.
 You can add or modify the property by shifting, for example, from *protected* to *private* or whatever you like.